Steve Johnson

 Bio

-Steve Johnson, uOttawa’s second longest serving coach, has guided the Gee-Gees to sixteen U SPORTS national championship tournament berths and two national titles (1996 and 2018) since founding the uOttawa women’s soccer program in 1994.
-2023’s OUA championship, Johnson’s eleventh, is the record for most championships by an OUA women’s soccer program.
-At the conclusion of the 2023 regular season, his career regular season record is 292-32-66.
+Steve Johnson, uOttawa’s second longest serving coach, has guided the Gee-Gees to seventeen U SPORTS national championship tournament berths and two national titles (1996 and 2018) since founding the uOttawa women’s soccer varsity program in 1994.
+2024’s OUA championship, Johnson’s twelfth, is the record for most championships by an OUA women’s soccer program.
+At the conclusion of the 2024 regular season, his career regular season record is 303-33-66.

 The native of Wolfville, Nova Scotia, is a two-time national university Coach of the Year.
 He was first awarded the title in 1996 as his Gee-Gees captured the national championship in just their third season.
 He was then named CIS Coach of the Year again in 2005 after guiding his team to a national silver medal.
-He is a seven-time OUA Coach of the Year, most recently in 2021.
+He is an eight-time OUA Coach of the Year, most recently in 2024.

 In 2019, Johnson led the Gee-Gees to victory at the innagural FISU World Cup.
 In 2022 the team captured gold at the FISU Americas tournament.
 He was the 2018 Ottawa Sports Awards Coach of the Year.